How to Keep Your Dog Safe in Severe Winter Weather

 Never let your dog off leash on snow or ice, especially during a snowstorm, as they can lose their scent and easily become lost.
 More dogs are lost during the winter than any other season, so make sure that your dog always wears their identification tags.
 In addition, all pets should be outfitted with a microchipping device.

-As you’re getting into your car in the morning, bang loudly on the hood before starting it.
-Outdoor cats and wild animals like to sleep under cars, within the engine compartment, or in the wheel base as the engines keep the vehicle warm long after the car is parked.
-However, once the car is started or in motion, the cat can be injured or killed by the fan belt or tires.
+While you’re getting into your car in the morning, bang loudly on the hood before starting it.
+Wild animals and outdoor cats like to sleep under cars, within the engine compartment or in the wheelbase, as the engines keep the vehicle warm long after the car is parked.
+However, once the car is started or in motion, the animal can be injured or killed by the tires or fan belt.

 8. Beware of ice melt (salt)